Efficient Nonthermal Ion and Electron Acceleration Enabled by the Flux-Rope Kink Instability in 3D Nonrelativistic Magnetic Reconnection

-\textit{Simultaneous Nonthermal Acceleration of Protons and Electrons.---} For larger reconnection domains, $L_{th}\sim \pi b_g D\sim 0.1\pi b_g L_x$ as $D$ grows with $L_x$, which is verified by simulations with different system sizes.
+\textit{Simultaneous Nonthermal Acceleration of Protons and Electrons.---} For larger reconnection domains, $L_{th}\sim\pi b_g D\sim 0.1\pi b_g L_x$ as $D$ grows with $L_x$, verified by simulations with different sizes.
 Our 3D simulations exploiting this condition extend to an unprecedented reconnection domain ($L_x \times L_y \times L_z=300 \times 25 \times 125d_i^3$).
-We discuss nonthermal particle acceleration revealed by this simulation.
+We discuss nonthermal acceleration revealed by this simulation.

-Figure \ref{fig3} (a) and (b) show the time evolution of energy spectra for electrons and protons with their spectral indices shown in the corresponding insets, respectively.
-Both electrons and protons evolve into clear power-law distributions.
-While a smaller simulation ($L_x = 150d_i$) shows variable indices, the largest simulation shows that both electrons and protons sustain steady spectral indices until the end of the simulation.
-Interestingly, the proton spectrum is slightly harder than that of electrons, but took longer to settle into a steady power-law ($\Omega_{ci}t \sim 225$), which has been challenging to achieve in previous 3D simulations.
+Figure \ref{fig3}(a) and (b) show time evolution of energy spectra { over the whole domain} for electrons and protons with insets showing the corresponding spectral indices.
+Both electrons and protons evolve into clear power-laws.
+While a smaller simulation ($L_x = 150d_i$) shows variable indices, the largest simulation shows that both electrons and protons sustain steady indices.
+Interestingly, protons took longer to settle into a steady power-law ($\Omega_{ci}t \sim 225$), which has been challenging to achieve in previous simulations. {Due to our simulation parameters, high-energy electrons become mildly relativistic, making their spectra softer \citep{Caprioli2014a, Haggerty2019}.
+More analysis shows protons and electrons have the same spectral index in momentum spectra \citep{Guo2016}}.
 The low-energy bounds of the power-laws are nearly constants $\varepsilon_{le}\sim 0.2 m_i V_A^2$ (electron) and $\varepsilon_{li}\sim0.5 m_i V_A^2$ (proton) over time.
-Meanwhile, the high-energy cutoffs persistently increase with longer simulation time and larger domains (Figure \ref{fig3}(c)), reaching $\sim 500$ times of the initial thermal energy.
-This suggests that the nonthermal spectra can extend to much higher energies in macroscopic systems.
+Meanwhile, the high-energy cutoffs persistently increase with longer time and larger domains (Figure \ref{fig3}(c)), reaching $\sim 500$ times of the initial thermal energy.
+This suggests the nonthermal spectra can extend to much higher energies in macroscopic systems.